23. Identity of illness and capitalism

-The constitution (the Basic Law) includes nothing but capitalism-centered "rights" and duties imposed on citizens (population).
+The constitution (the Basic Law) includes nothing but capitalism-centred "rights" and duties imposed on citizens (population).
 The Office for the Protection of the Constitution [Verfassungsschutz] has the task of protecting this constitutional reality against the population, not the other way around!

-The state-organized healthcare system has the task of protecting capitalism and the social"order" against the sick, and not the other way around of protecting the population struck by illness against the illness-creating conditions and against the murderous violence of capitalism.
+The state-organized healthcare system has the task of protecting capitalism and the social "order" against the sick, and not the other way around of protecting the population struck by illness against the illness-creating conditions and against the murderous violence of capitalism.
 The Parliament, which makes the laws, has – like the medical system – the task of categorizing the life-expressions of the ill population into those that favour the ruling social relations of production and those that could be apt to change these social relations in a way that they might be beneficial for the population.
 However, the Parliament sets the right in order to protect and maintain the private ownership (private property) of the means of production.
 According to these laws, "crimes" (which are nothing but the expression of the social antagonisms as they exist in a single person) are condemned and combated as a breach of social norms perpetrated by single persons.
 The task of the so-called judiciary is, therefore, to liquidate any kind of protest that is expressed by the perpetration of a "criminal act".
 The judiciary, thus, takes on the function of a distributing station, of a selection ramp (see concentration camp) for ill people.
-In collaboration with psychiatry, the judiciary prepares the ill people in order to be consumed and exploited by the prisons later on and also by workhouses disguised as institutions of social psychiatry (see for example the German Central Institute for Mental Health of Professor Dr.Dr.
-Heinz Haefner in Heidelberg and Mannheim), also by mental hospitals and nursing homes or, in the case of fines, the judiciary delegates the persons concerned to the "free" labour market in order to intensify their exploitation.
+In collaboration with psychiatry, the judiciary dissects the ill people in order to be consumed and exploited in the prisons later on and also in workhouses disguised as institutions of social psychiatry (see for example the German Central Institute for Mental Health of Professor Dr.Dr.
+Heinz Haefner in Heidelberg and Mannheim), also in mental hospitals and nursing homes or, in the case of fines, the judiciary delegates the persons concerned to the "free" labour market in order to intensify their exploitation.
 What did it say above the gates of the concentration camps?
-"Arbeit macht frei!" (work sets one free!).
+"Arbeit macht frei!" ("Work sets you free!").

 The attempts to incite the population to take part in these chases and persecutions by public calls in newspapers, broadcast and television, ordered by the police, are serving only the interests of the state and capitalism and work against the real interests of the people themselves.
-If the police are successful (shootings, rabble-rousing, manhunt, arrests), the population, too, earns some praise, because the people can read in the newspapers that their taking part in the criminal search has made possible the success of the police.
-It is also by such means that the state tries to fight the declining mass loyalty and to continually affirm and reproduce a consciousness which believes that the interests of the exploiters were the same as the interests of the exploited, a belief which is of the highest importance in order to maintain the despotic state system.
+If the police are successful (shootings, rabble-rousing, manhunt, arrests), the population, too, earns some praise, because the people can read in the newspapers that their taking part in the criminal search has made the success of the police possible.
+It is also by such means that the state tries to fight the declining mass loyalty and to continually affirm and reproduce a consciousness which believes that the interests of the exploiters were the same as the interests of the exploited, a belief that is of highest importance in order to maintain the despotic state system.

-Everybody must become a little policeman – because not everyone can be allowed to become a “criminal”, for the "crime" if it is done collectively and in solidarity against the private property would be the socialist revolution.
+Everybody must become a little policeman – because not everyone can be allowed to become a “criminal”, for the "crime" if it is done collectively and in solidarity against private property would be the socialist revolution.
 And if everybody in this state has to become a little policeman, then we call this state a police state.

 From this follows that the socialist revolution can be delayed only by the use of the police state, in a troublesome way which causes an unbearable multitude of damages in the population.
 Such a police state is characterized by the totalitarian administration, the functionalization and utilisation of human life in an uninterrupted chain of competencies: family, school, military service, business management, health care system.
-All this works according to the principle of legality (§ 152 StPO; StPO = Code of Criminal Procedure) which, however, is only applied against crippled human beings suffering from illness, oppression and exploitation, but never against public prosecutors, judges, directors, police officers and other trustees of the capitalist system who, according to their “selfvalidation” have to be “healthy” and “sound”, and who, in context with the persecution of innocents (§ 344 StGB; StGB = Penal Code), systematically commit crimes (§ 129 StGB) by violating domestic peace (trespassing, § 342 StGB), causing grievous bodily injury (§ 340 StGB), deprivation of liberty (§ 341 StGB), extortion (§ 343 StGB), incitement to hatred (§ 130 StGB) and so on.
-Whoever sees in these statements a seditious libel against the state (§ 131 StGB) may prove the opposite in practice, if he has the suitable power at his disposal (53).
+All this works according to the principle of legality (§ 152 StPO; StPO = Code of Criminal Procedure) that, however, is only applied against crippled human beings suffering from illness, oppression and exploitation, but never against public prosecutors, judges, directors, police officers and other trustees of the capitalist system who, according to their “self-validation” have to be “healthy” and “sound”, and who, in context with the persecution of innocents (§ 344 StGB; StGB = Penal Code), systematically commit crimes (§ 129 StGB) by violating domestic peace (trespassing, § 342 StGB), causing grievous bodily injury (§ 340 StGB), deprivation of liberty (§ 341 StGB), extortion (§ 343 StGB), incitement to hatred (§ 130 StGB) and so on.
+Whoever sees in these statements a seditious libel against the state (§ 131 StGB) may prove the opposite in practice, if he has the suitable power at his disposal (Note 53).

 31. About the problem of violence – the escalation of violence

-If this resistance remains no longer isolated but rather appears in an organized form with the revolutionary productive force of illness as contents, then the artificially individualized "resistance against the authority of the state" combined with the ringleadership-ideology from the viewpoint of the rulers is turned into some "criminal conspiracy attempting to overthrow the constitutional order" (§ 129 und § 81 StGB (54)), and the revolutionary productive force of illness together with its carriers, the socialist patients, are thrown behind bars and walls in order to keep them there (detainment in solitary confinement, because at this stage of the conflict between life and capitalism the separation and isolation can be achieved seemingly only in an overt form by the use of brutal violence), the patients thus being kept in prison in order to protect the murderous social relations of destruction against the productive force of illness.
+If this resistance remains no longer isolated but rather appears in an organized form with the revolutionary productive force of illness as content, then the artificially individualized "resistance against the authority of the state" combined with the ringleadership-ideology from the viewpoint of the rulers is turned into some "criminal conspiracy attempting to overthrow the constitutional order" (§ 129 und § 81 StGB (Note 54)), and the revolutionary productive force of illness together with its carriers, the socialist patients, are thrown behind bars and walls in order to keep them there (detainment in solitary confinement, because at this stage of the conflict between life and capitalism the separation and isolation can be achieved seemingly only in an overt form by the use of brutal violence), the patients thus being kept in prison in order to protect the murderous social relations of destruction against the productive force of illness.
 This escalation of violence on the part of the ruling oppressors is nothing but a reflective image of the revolutionary productive force of illness, when brought to its development.
 The patients who are dragged before the court stand there as representatives of the productive force of illness.
 Opposite to them and standing against them, there is the petrified, dead power of capitalism which tries to take revenge on them for the emancipation and solidarity of the patients by means of the criminal law based on guilt.
 "Vengeance is a dish that is best enjoyed cold” as pronounced by Hitler's Propaganda Minister Goebbels in 1944.

 Actually, this “bias” rather implies for the first time the supreme juridical concession of legal relevance to the patients in the form of their passive legitimation, meaning that they from now on and in the future are dignified owners of rights, because they have attained the capacity to be sued (passive legitimation = the right to be sentenced).
 It was this right of the capacity to be sued that was refused to the patients by the competent judge and also by their own lawyer when they looked out for juridical help against the eviction sentence in order to get a delay against the menace of its immediate execution.
 Patients must be branded as criminals, illness must be made a crime, when illness appears in favour of the patients as an organized productive force.

-In health care, illness is handled as an object, as material of sick people, that means that the reactionary moments of illness are brought into action against the patients: the negative attitude regarding illness becomes confirmed.
-The patient’s illness is taken away from him, it is turned into a bureaucratically managed thing, analyzed by chemistry and X-rays, pharmaceutically, electrically, by radioactivity, amputated and treated by surgery; in short: the patient is expropriated and his illness is turned into capital, into the capital of the building and construction industry (hospitals, chief physicians’ villas), into the capital for the chemical and pharmaceutical industries (test- tubes and lab-tests, medicines), for the electrical industry (X-ray machines, radiation systems, apparatuses for electro-, cardio- and encephalography, electric shock apparatuses etc.), for the glass industry (laboratory equipment) etc.
+In health care, illness is handled as an object, as material of sick people [Krankenmaterial], that means that the reactionary moments of illness are brought into action against the patients: the negative attitude regarding illness becomes confirmed.
+The patient’s illness is taken away from him, it is turned into a bureaucratically managed thing, analyzed by chemistry and X-rays, pharmaceutically, electrically, by radioactivity, amputated and treated by surgery; in short: the patient is expropriated and his illness is turned into capital, into the capital of the building and construction industry (hospitals, chief physicians’ villas), into the capital for the chemical and pharmaceutical industries (test-tubes and lab-tests, medicines), for the electrical industry (X-ray machines, radiation systems, apparatuses for electro-, cardio- and encephalography, electric shock apparatuses etc.), for the glass industry (laboratory equipment) etc.

-The protest as the progressive moment of illness in favour of the patient is systematically suppressed in the doctor-patient relationship and, at best – provided that the protest can appear at all – it is disqualified and ignored as something that they call nagging and querulantism or, in "severe cases", it is treated as psychiatric illness material, detained in mental hospitals and exploited in order to be capitalized.
+The protest as the progressive moment of illness in favour of the patient is systematically suppressed in the doctor-patient relationship and, at best – provided that the protest can appear at all – it is disqualified and ignored as something that they call nagging and querulousness or, in "severe cases", it is treated as psychiatric illness material, detained in mental hospitals and exploited in order to be capitalized.